FAQ

 Why does Student Disability Services need supporting documentation of the disability?

-Students who are requesting services from Student Disability Services (SDS) at the University of Maryland, Baltimore County are required to submit documentation under the Americans with Disabilities Act Amendments (ADAAA) and Section 504 of the Rehabilitation Act of 1973.
+Students who are requesting services from Student Disability Services (SDS) at the University of Maryland, Baltimore County are required to submit documentation to establish eligibility as a person with a disability under the Americans with Disabilities Act Amendments (ADAAA) and Section 504 of the Rehabilitation Act of 1973.
 Individuals with disabilities are protected from discrimination and are entitled to reasonable accommodations and the right to equal access to the university’s programs and services.

 Student Disability Services acknowledges that once a person is diagnosed as having a disability, the disability is typically viewed as life-long.
 While the disability will continue, the severity of the condition and/or how it is impacted in different settings may change over time.
 Therefore, the purpose of requesting documentation is:

-• To consider each student individually and to understand if and how the student is impacted by their disability in a higher education living and learning environment in order to make an informed decision about the need for accommodations and services.
+• To consider each student individually and to understand if and how the student is impacted by their disability in a higher education living and learning environment in order to make an informed decision about accommodation access needs.

-Accommodation decisions cannot be made until students submit an online Initial Service Request Form, along with medical documentation to support the diagnosis and an SDS staff person has conducted an intake to discuss the limitations, challenges or barriers to access.
-Please see the information on submitting and initial request for services through Accommodate page of our website for more detailed instructions.
+Accommodation decisions cannot be made until students; 1) submit an online Initial Service Request Form, and their supporting disability documentation indicating diagnosis and educational access challenges, and 2) schedule and attend an individualized intake meeting to discuss the limitations, challenges or barriers to access with an SDS disability specialist.
+Please see the information on submitting an initial request for services in Accommodate on our “Getting Started” page.

 What is acceptable documentation of a disability?

 SDS reviews documentation on a case-by-case basis.
-However, acceptable documentation should be current and reflect the following:
+However, documentation should reflect the following:

 • The current functional impact on the individual